arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 [ReFrame Benchmark 1](#)

 ```
-reframe -c comd_weak_omp.py -r --performance-report
+reframe -c comd_weak.py -r --performance-report
 ```

 ### Validation

-`Test Case 1` is a validation of the example "weak scaling" study data using MPI=1 and the first step from the `mpi-weakScaling.sh` script in CoMD's repository, which also relies on the `pots/
+`Test Case 1` is a validation of the example "weak scaling" study data and based on the steps from the `mpi-weakScaling.sh` script in CoMD's repository.
+This test relies relies on the potentials from the `pots/Cu_u6.eam` file in the same GitHub repository.

 A copy of the scaling script for reference.